 He was one of the best – and most amusing – writers and thinkers of the twentieth century, and one of the strongest defender of the ideas on which Western civilization is founded.
 (See "Larger than Life".)

-The 2014 International Conference takes place at a time when many are discussing the possibility of Chesterton's canonization, which in turn raises the question of his relevance to our times and to the wider world.
+The recent 2014 International Chesterton Conference, "Sanity and Sanctity", took place at a time when many are discussing the possibility of Chesterton's canonization, which in turn raises the question of his relevance to our times and to the wider world.